Frequently Asked Questions | Abacus Life Settlements

 Settlement companies use these factors to compile an offer for each policy on an individual basis.
 Once all factors are taken into consideration, an offer is written up.

-To see exactly how much your policy is worth, fill out a quote request form here or call us at 1 (800) 561-4148 and an Abacus Life representative will contact you!
+Want to know exactly how much your policy is worth?
+Fill out a quote request form here or call us at 1 (800) 561-4148 and an Abacus Life representative will contact you.

 Life settlements are taxed in 3 ways: